cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 ```bash
 $ sed 's/hello/world' input.txt
 ```
-Now it is clear what is happening.
+Now, I guess it is somewhat clear to you what is happening here.
 The `sed` is substituting 'hello' with 'world' at every line.
 And we are getting the input from a file called 'input.txt'.

 Create a new file 'input2.txt' and write the following text in it: